r9guy/w4i-ReplacementProvider/README.md

 # w4i-ReplacementProvider
-replacment provider for FDC interiors materials. this project can be found @ https://github.com/r9guy/ReplacementProvider/releases
+material replacment plugin for Foodwork4Inverter. this project can be found @ https://github.com/r9guy/ReplacementProvider/releases